 Why Choose a Mitered Edge?

-When you want a weighty-looking countertop without the extra heft and expense, this is the way to go.
-It's a great option for making the countertop the focal point of your bathroom, and it works well with both traditional and modern designs.
+When you want a weighty-looking countertop without the extra heft and expense of a solid slab, this is the way to go.
+It's a great option for making the countertop the focal point of the room, and it works well with both traditional and modern designs.

-- Eased and mitered... edge — A mitered top with a slightly eased edge and rounded corners.
-A small detail that can really change the look of a stone countertop.
+- Eased and mitered edge: This is a mitered top with a slightly eased (rounded) edge and rounded corners.
+This small detail can really change the look of a stone countertop.

 04 of 05

 One of the most popular edge treatments for granite, the bullnose is a deeply rounded style that creates a warm, soft profile around the entire countertop.
 It's also one of the best profile options for showing off the solidity and thickness of granite or marble.
 Traditional bullnoses feature edges in which both the top and bottom corners have been rounded off.

 Why Choose a Bullnose Edge?

 Aside from its attractive contemporary look, a bullnose edge is a wise choice in a bathroom used by young children, since the countertop edges will not have any sharp edges.

 Continue to 5 of 5 below.

-- Demi-bullnose — Combines the curve of the bullnose with some angling at the... base of the countertop.
+- Demi-bullnose: This combines the curve of the bullnose with some angling along the bottom corner of the edge.

 05 of 05

-In addition to the basic edge profiles and their variations, there is a seemingly endless parade of special edge upgrades available for both stone and manmade countertops.
+In addition to the basic edge profiles and their variations, there is a seemingly endless parade of special edging treatments available for both stone and manmade countertops.
 Here are just a few:

-Ogee: The elegant ogee consists of two gracefully sweeping arches that form an "S"-shaped curve when the edge is viewed in profile.
+- Ogee: The elegant ogee consists of two gracefully sweeping arches that form an "S"-shaped curve when the edge is viewed in profile.
 It's a classic edge treatment that evokes the elegance of another era.
 Victorian, Colonial, and other classic architectural styles are good settings for ogee profiles on countertops.

-Waterfall: As its name implies, the waterfall's rounded top “falls” over the top to the front vertical edge.
+- Waterfall: As its name implies, the waterfall counter rounded top “falls” over the top to the front vertical edge.
 This is used with extra-thick countertop slabs.

-DuPont: As regal-looking... as its name, this design features a sharp, straight drop that flows into a bullnose-like curve.
+- DuPont: As regal-looking as its name, this design features a sharp, straight drop that flows into a bullnose-like curve.
 It is even more formal in appearance than an ogee edge.

-Chiseled: Also called Broken Edge or Rock Face, this rustic edge resembles stone or wood in its natural state.
-Available in natural stone and quartz countertops and lends a rustic, informal look to a room.
+- Chiseled: Also called broken edge or rock face, this rustic edge resembles rough stone or wood in its natural state.
+It is available in natural stone and quartz countertops and lends a rustic, informal look to a room.